44100hertz/branchy16/README.md

 Look at emulator/src/cpu.c for the instruction set.
 Semantics for the assembler have not yet been decided, so it is hard to describe current operations.

-### Devices

-Writing to 0xF000 will output a character to the terminal.

 # Contributions and License

 This project is open-source under AGPL, meaning that any modifications must be open-sourced under AGPL, including forks that are hosted online.